 Here's links to various reviews of books useful to embedded system developers.
 They cover subjects from firmware development to hardware.
 First, one shameless plug - I've written a half dozen embedded books myself.
-'Nuf said.
 More here.

 |Suggestion: Subscribe to my free newsletter which often has reviews of books about embedded systems.

 Agile Estimating and Planning, Mike Cohn - Valuable for anyone building software.

 Balancing Agility and Discipline, Barry Boehm and Richard Turner - Agile or more disciplined?